Typositoire/concourse-helm3-resource/README.md

 [linkyard]: https://github.com/linkyard/concourse-helm-resource

+## IMPORTANT NOTES

+- Version 1.21.0 to 1.24.2 seems to be broken for certain uses cases.
+See [Issue#83](https://github.com/Typositoire/concourse-helm3-resource/issues/83)
+- Version 1.21.0 to 1.24.2 seems to be missing helm diff plugin due to the use of HELM_PLUGINS environment variable
+  - HELM_PLUGINS was used as a build arg to store plugins list, which made the plugins be installed in a weird place.
+Since this was a build arg only, installing the plugin again at run time worked.
+- Feel free to add to this list
+- Most of those have been fixed with v1.25.0 available in GHCR only

 ## Docker Image
 You can pull the resource image from [`typositoire/concourse-helm3-resource`][dockerhub]. !["Dockerhub Pull Badge"](https://img.shields.io/docker/pulls/typositoire/concourse-helm3-resource.svg "Dockerhub Pull Badge")

 [dockerhub]: https://hub.docker.com/repository/docker/typositoire/concourse-helm3-resource

 ### DEPRECATION OF DOCKER HUB

+Starting with version 1.25.0, can you can no longer pull this resource from Docker Hub.

 Starting with version 1.19.1, you can pull the resource from Github [`ghcr.io/typositoire/concourse-helm3-resource`][github packages].
 Docker hub will eventually stop receiving new images.